Satisfactory Academic Progress Policy

 A student may apply for a redetermination of eligibility through the APPEAL process.
 A student may submit an appeal for reinstatement on the basis of mitigating circumstances or after successfully rehabilitating the cumulative 2.0 GPA or better and completion rate of 66.67 percent.

 Appeals are made through the Financial Aid Office, on the official appeal form and will require the following: an explanation and documentation regarding why the student failed to make Satisfactory Academic Progress (SAP) and a statement and documentation as to what has changed in the student's situation that would allow the student to meet SAP in future terms.
-Appeals are referred to an Appeal Committee.
+Appeals are referred to an Appeal Committee and reviewed on a case-by-case basis.
 If an appeal is approved, aid eligibility will be restored beginning with the current term and not retroactively.
-Students will typically be allowed one appeal after failing SAP requirements, but additional appeals may be approved on a case by case basis.

 Current COCC students will typically be allowed to petition for one program change.
 If approved, the student will be given 1.5 times the amount of remaining credits to finish the requirements for the new program.